Loading

 National selection

-On 26 February, the Selecția Națională was organised by Romanian Television (TVR) to select its song and performer for the for the 51st edition of the Eurovision Song Contest.
+On 26 February, the Selecția Națională was organised by Romanian Television (TVR) to select its song and performer for the 51st edition of the Eurovision Song Contest.
 "Tornerò" was chosen after the votes of a professional jury panel (12) and public televoting (10) were combined, resulting in 22 points.
 Prior to being selected to represent his country at Eurovision, Trăistariu had participated in the Romanian national selection multiple times.
 Romanian-American singing-songwriting duo Indiggo, who placed seventh with their song "Be My Boyfriend", sparked controversy after demanding €100,000 from TVR for allegedly not being votable by fans due to continuously busy lines.
 Their allegation was turned down by TVR.

 In Athens